 In addition to the Centennial community project, we are currently engaged in the development of TMV.
 TMV is envisioned as an exclusive, very low-density, resort-based community that will provide owners and guests with a wide variety of recreational opportunities, lodging and spa facilities, world-class golf facilities, a range of housing options, and other exclusive services and amenities that are designed to distinguish TMV as the resort of choice for the Southern California market.
 TMV is being developed by TMV LLC, an unconsolidated joint venture in which we have a 50% ownership interest.
 Our partner in this joint venture is DMB TMV LLC, a wholly-owned subsidiary of DMB Associates Inc., or DMB, which is a leading resort/recreational planned community developer.
 Under the joint venture agreement, the parties have agreed to secure all entitlements and all necessary regulatory approvals, to master plan, develop and sell parcels and homes to end users, and to develop and own, sell or joint venture commercial properties, hotels, and golf course sites in TMV.
-In 2006, the Company contributed rights to all studies, research, and other work that we had performed related to TMV to the joint venture and committed to contribute 28,000 acres comprising the TMV site at such time as entitlements are successfully obtained and litigated, while DMB committed up to a total of at least \$113,500,000 to fund entitlement efforts and development.
+In 2006, the Company contributed rights to all studies, research, and other work that we had performed related to TMV to the joint venture and committed to contribute 26,000 or more acres comprising the TMV site at such time as entitlements are successfully obtained and litigated, while DMB committed up to a total of at least \$113,500,000 to fund entitlement efforts and the beginning of development.
 Beginning in 2009, based on the achievement of entitlement contribution levels by DMB, we began equal sharing of all funding requirements for entitlement and development activities with DMB.

-In October 2009 TMV received unanimous entitlement approval from the Kern County Board of Supervisors which allows the Company to commence development activities.
+In October 2009, TMV received unanimous entitlement approval from the Kern County Board of Supervisors which allows the Company to commence development activities.
 This approval began a thirty day period in which a CEQA lawsuit could be filed against Kern County.
 These lawsuits routinely allege inadequacy of the EIR.
 As expected, a group of parties led by CBD filed a suit in November 2009 alleging inadequacy of the EIR.
-We plan to actively support the County in the legal defense of the EIR and expect the suit to go to trial in 2010.
-We expect the plaintiffs to appeal in the event they do not prevail.
-It is difficult to predict the ultimate timing of the settlement of the suit or the eventual outcome of the suit and subsequent appeal.
+In November 2010, Kern County Superior Court Judge Kenneth Twissleman ruled in favor of the Company, its development partner, and Kern County when he found that Kern County had properly analyzed and evaluated the environmental effects of TMV.
+Judge Twissleman rejected claims made by CBD that our environmental impact report for TMV was inadequate.
+The findings of Judge Twissleman were appealed by CBD on February 8, 2011.
+It is difficult to predict the ultimate timing of the settlement of the appeal or the eventual outcome of the appeal.
 See Item 3, "Legal Proceedings," for a further discussion.

-Because our residential housing communities, Centennial and TMV, are both in the entitlement phase, they have not been directly impacted by the current downturn in the housing market or the tight credit markets.
-However, we cannot project the condition of the housing market or the stability of the mortgage industry when we have secured full entitlement for our projects, or when these projects move into their development and marketing phases.
+Because our residential housing communities, Centennial and TMV, are both in the entitlement phase, they have not been directly impacted by the downturn in the housing market over the last few years.
+However, we cannot project the condition of the housing market or the stability of the mortgage industry if and when we have secured full entitlement for our projects, or when these projects move into their development and marketing phases.
 These factors can impact the timing of beginning of development.